-As it was already stated in D2.1 Planning framework, all ATELIER cities, except Krakow, currently have a SEAP approved, as an Action Plan with which accomplish 2020 energy targets.
+As it was already stated in each city's context planning framework: analysis, all ATELIER cities, except Krakow, currently have a SEAP approved, as an Action Plan with which accomplish 2020 energy targets.
 So, the SECAP is one of the potential Action Plans that ATELIER cities can applied to undergo City Vision targets in the medium term by detailing adaptation and mitigation actions and strategies in response to the impacts of Climate Change.